payola/Payola/docs/user_guide.md

 ![Successful Upload](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/successful_upload.png)
 ![Upload Failed](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/upload_failed.png)

+If the upload fails, please, use the [RDF validator](http://www.w3.org/RDF/Validator/) to verify that your data is correct.

 ### Analyses

 Creating a new analysis is similar to creating any other resource - in the toolbar, select `Create New` from `My Analyses` button's menu.
 You will be prompted to enter a name - enter the analysis' name - you can change it later on.